 These steps should be able to unclog your sink most of the time.
 You need to clean your sink as soon as you notice that the water is draining slowly, or every few months.
 It will help you avoid any emergency.

 If the problem persists then, it will be time to call your plumber and let the experts.
 You must have the garbage disposal system checked as that may also cause clogging.
 Since the plumbing problems increase in winters, make sure you have the maintenance check done before peak season.
-If you are sufficiently confident about your plumbing skills, you can venture out to do things on your own, else involve professionals to maintain your plumbing system.
+If you are sufficiently confident about your plumbing skills, you can venture out to do things on your own, else involve professionals such as CW Service Pros to maintain your plumbing system.

 Call the professionals